samteplitzky/cv/README.md

 ### Workshops
 - Created & coordinated 11 instructors for FSCI (Force 11 Summer Institute) 2021 Summer Course, “Case studies in the Earth Sciences: Current approaches to publishing, data and computation”  (Summer 2021)
 - Geoscience Librarianship 101 - through Geoscience Information Society (GSIS)
+  - Introduction to Open and Reproducibile Practices in Earth Science _(10/19/2021)_
+  - Scholarly Communications: Trends in the Earth Sciences; Opportunities for Librarians _(2017, 2018)_

 ## Grants & Awards